sagiegurari/simple-oracledb/docs/api.md

 The function arguments used to execute the 'insert' are exactly as defined in the oracledb connection.execute function, however the options are mandatory and the bind params is now an array of bind params (one per row).

+**Returns**: <code>Promise</code> - In case of no callback provided in input and promise is supported, this function will return a promise
 **Access:** public

 | Param | Type | Description |